DJHartley/xpwn/README.markdown

 a toy for *nix geeks.
 Absolutely no support should be expected or will be given.

-XPwn is also NOT winpwn.
-Winpwn will have things like easy package management, an actual, non-lame system of installing stuff.
-I've seen the code for it, and it will be pretty awesome when finished.
-Those tasks are outside the scope of XPwn.

 Credits
 -------

-This utility is merely an implementation of Pwnage, which is the work of roxfan, Turbo, wizdaz, bgm, and pumpkin.
+This utility is implementation of Pwnage, which is the work of roxfan, Turbo, wizdaz, bgm, and pumpkin.
 Those guys are the real heroes.

 Also, the new super-awesome bootrom exploit is courtesy of wizdaz.